How to start an e-commerce business

 Step 5: Building a marketing plan

-Your online store might be fantastic, but without traffic, it’s just another website floating in the vast internet void.
-That’s why a well-thought-out marketing plan is crucial.
+Your new online store may be absolutely brilliant, but without organic traffic, it’s just another website floating in the vast internet void.
+That’s why you need to spend time thinking about a well-thought-out marketing plan.

 Start by identifying your target audience.
 Ask yourself: